oli-ctrl/bsqmg-yoinked/README.md

 - Configuration using `config-utils` (and alternative manual configuration)
 - UI using `questui` and **or** `QUCv2`

+## Explore

+Checkout the [Getting Started](/gs/) guide if you want to learn how to make mods.

+Already made a mod?
+Want to utilise libraries such as `config-utils` and `quest-ui`?
+Checkout the [Further Modding](/fm/) guide for more infomation.

 ## Contributing

 Contributing is easy, fork, write and pull request - there are few checklists you should follow to make sure the content you want to add is suitable and is correctly formatted.